 Where electricity networks are transformed to enable the orchestration of distributed energy resources, grid connected customers are likely to achieve the maximum benefits from their distributed energy resources investment by providing such services in return for the financial incentive.
-Finding 3: A range of market design features must be applied to ensure that customers, networks and society benefit from distributed energy resources orchestration.
+Finding 3: The selection and implementation of market design features is critical to ensure that customers, networks and society benefit from distributed energy resources orchestration.

 The optimisation and orchestration of a decentralised and integrated electricity system involving millions of distributed energy resources will not just happen.
-Certain basic architectural principles must be implemented to create a NOM.
-For example, such a system must be18:
+Certain basic architectural principles should be implemented to create a NOM.
+For example, such a system must be:

-- " Coordinated and self-optimising: The system must seamlessly enable distributed energy resources fleet 'orchestration' and selfoptimisation at the customer level - " Technical and economic benefits: The system must enable the integration of distributed energy resources in a way that supports both power system reliability and economic efficiency - " Firmness of response: The system must be designed to ensure firmness of response from distributed energy resources at all critical times (with equivalent certainty to traditional network augmentation where it is relied on to avoid that expenditure) - " Non-discriminatory: The system must provide for non-discriminatory participation by qualified participants - " Transparent: The system must ensure the value of network optimisation opportunities is transparent and the benefits are received for actual distributed energy resources services provided
+- " Coordinated and self-optimising: The system must seamlessly enable distributed energy resources fleet 'orchestration' and selfoptimisation at the customer level - " Technical and economic benefits: The system must enable the integration of distributed energy resources in a way that supports both power system reliability and economic efficiency - " Firmness of response: The system must be designed to ensure firmness of response from distributed energy resources at all critical times (with equivalent certainty to traditional network replacement and augmentation where it is relied on to reduce or avoid that expenditure) - " Non-discriminatory: The system must provide for non-discriminatory participation by qualified participants - " Transparent: The system must ensure the value of network optimisation opportunities is transparent and the benefits are received for actual distributed energy resources services provided